-Since 1952, EUCOM has participated in or provided support to more than 200 named operations varying from humanitarian and natural disaster relief efforts to peacekeeping and anti-terrorism/force protection operations across Europe.
+Since 1952, USEUCOM has participated in or provided support to more than 200 named operations varying from humanitarian and natural disaster relief efforts to peacekeeping and anti-terrorism/force protection operations across Europe.
 Its past is just as varied as its present.
-During the Cold War years, EUCOM focused on preserving peace in Europe.
-Since then EUCOM has deployed forces to support more than 95 contingency, NEO, and humanitarian operations and continues to build upon its proud heritage and achievements.
+During the Cold War years, USEUCOM focused on preserving peace in Europe.
+Since then USEUCOM has deployed forces to support more than 95 contingency, NEO, and humanitarian operations and continues to build upon its proud heritage and achievements.

 Creation of the Unified Command

 General Order No. 1 established the new unified command on August 1, 1952, and General Order No. 2 of the same date combined the three European commands—U.S. Air Forces in Europe; U.S. Army European Command (redesignated as U.S. Army Europe, USAREUR); and U.S. Naval Forces, Eastern Atlantic and Mediterranean, under the new headquarters, the United States European Command aka USEUCOM.
 In 1952, the headquarters operated temporarily in I.G.
 Farben Hochhaus (renamed the C. W. Abrams Building) in Frankfurt.
 It remained there for two years until permanent facilities were available.

 The Post-War Period